senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **howEntityByEntityId**

-    - Describes how an entity was constructed from its constituent records.
+    - Explains how an entity was constructed from its constituent records.

 1. **preprocessRecord**